 There are more than 28 kilometres of trails to explore at Happy Valley Reservoir Reserve.
 If you’re looking for something a little more vigorous, there is a trail link to Glenthorne National Park – Ityamaiitpinna Yarta, making the combined area more than 1,500 hectares.

-Two unsealed trails provide a great Australian bush experience with water views.
-The 5.5km West Warren Reservoir Reserve loop and the 8.8km North Warren Reservoir Reserve loop are graded as moderate hikes (Grade 3).
+Two unsealed trails provide a great bushwalking experience with water views.
+The 5.5km West Warren Reserve Loop and the 9km East Warren Reservoir Loop are graded as moderate hikes (Grades 3 and 4).
 They are suitable for most ages and fitness levels with some bushwalking experience recommended.

-The 4.6km loop trail takes you around the entire reservoir, including over the dam wall, so you can take in the reservoir from all aspects.
+The 4.5km Reservoir Loop trail takes you around the entire reservoir, including over the dam wall, so you can take in the reservoir from all aspects.
+The 7km Boundary Loop and 6km Woods Loop also grant you stunning views across the water and take you through woodlands.